KeikoShimizu/APIHub/packages/example/README.md

         />
      ```

-   - For set title, refer [Change the Page Title](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#change-the-page-title) on Example App.
+   - For setting title, refer [Change the Page Title](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#change-the-page-title) on Example App.

 ## Authentication page (Login, Signup, and Reset-Password)

-**Multiple sign-in potion**

-- We had  multiple sign-in option in original Example app.
-If you want to use or modify multiple sign-in option which is used in the original Example app, access `file path` and implement in `file path`.

-**Side content**

-- We had an image on the side of Authentication section in original Example app.
-If you want to implement new content as a side content in all authentication pages, create new `SideContent.js` file in `example/src/authentication`.
-Then import `<SideContent />` component inside `example/src/authentication/ThemedAuthenticationLayout.js`.

 **Change main logo oh Header**

-- Store new Logo image inside `example/public` folder.
+- Store a new Logo image inside `example/public` folder.
-- Modify Logo image path inside `BrandLogo.js`.
-Once you change the path, all the Logo on `Authentication` pages and `Header` will change (Except Landing page).
+- Modify the Logo image path inside `BrandLogo.js`.
+Once you change the path, all the Logo on the `Authentication` pages and `Header` will change (Except Landing page).

 ```js
 // in example/src/ui/icons/BrandLogo.js